This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Scalloped Potatoes Ingredients

-- Preheat the oven to 350°F. Grease a 9×13″ baking dish and set aside.
+- Preheat the oven to 350°F. Grease a 9 by 13-inch baking dish and set aside.

 - Melt butter in a large sauté pan over medium-high heat.
-Add flour and whisk until thick paste forms.
+Add flour and whisk until a thick paste forms.
 This is making a roux.

 - Slowly add milk and then heavy cream, whisking until thick and creamy.
 Make sure to add the milk and cream very slowly and whisk continuously.
+This is your bechamel sauce.

 - Place half the potatoes and onions in a baking dish and sprinkle with salt and pepper.

-- Cover with half of the bechamel sauce.
+- Cover with half of the béchamel sauce.

 - Cover with foil and bake for 1 hour.
 After an hour, uncover and add a layer of cheese on top.
 Bake for 10 minutes until melted and a little browned.